raiskumar/udacity-ml-problems/capstone-proposal-advanced-ml/proposal.md

 - *Dataset size for Testing:*  5,000

 #### Distribution of Target class
-Distribution is exactly same, i.e. 50% in each class.
+Distribution is Dataset is balanced.
-- Data in label 1 (positive): 12,500
+- *Data in label 1 (positive):* 12,500
-- Data in label 0 (negative): 12,500
+- *Data in label 0 (negative):* 12,500

+Above dataset will get randomly distributed into training and testing dataset.
+So distribution is still going to be (almost) balanced.

 ### Solution Statement